g-neves/open_weather_API_collector/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
+3. Rename the `.env_example` file to `.env` and insert your Open Weather API Key where indicated.
-3. Build and run the application using Docker:
+4. Build and run the application using Docker:
 ```docker compose up --build```

 ## API Documentation